derf/travelynx/README.md

 Note that this is subject to change -- the application may perform schema updates automatically in the future.
-If you used carton for installation, use `carton exec perl ...` in the snippet above; if you used cpanm, export `PERL5LIB=.../local/lib/perl5`.
+If you used carton for installation, use `carton exec perl ...` in the snippet above; otherwise, export `PERL5LIB=.../local/lib/perl5`.

 Setup with Docker